heig-vd-dai-course/heig-vd-dai-course/01-introduction-and-course-organization/PRESENTATION.md

 ## Course sequence

-1. Theoretical content that is meant to be short and concise (us)
+1. Theoretical content that is meant to be short and concise (all of us)
    - Sessions of 20 minutes, dynamic and interactive
 2. Practical content where you do stuff (you)
-   - You will be able to experiment the theoretical content
+   - Prepare you for the practical work with official doc and tutorials
 3. Practical work (you)
    - The theoretical and practical content are meant to help you
-4. Feedback and discussions (all - very important to us)
+4. Feedback and discussions (you - very important to us)
-   - You will be able to give feedback and criticize the course
+   - You will be able to give feedback and help us improve the course

 ## Evaluation